Samu-Physicist/FermiKAN/README.md

 ---

-## The Engineering Challenge: Call for Collaborators 🚀
+## Known Issues & Next Steps ⚠️

+### 1. The Spin Contamination Cheat
+While the 330x compression and high accuracy are fantastic, our "Glass-box" interpretability revealed a physical flaw.
+To lower the Coulomb repulsion energy under a single-determinant constraint, the network autonomously performed **Unrestricted Hartree-Fock (UHF) style symmetry breaking**.
+This introduces physical "spin contamination" (fictitious magnetism) as a mathematical shortcut.
+**Next Step:** We are currently developing an **RHF (Restricted Hartree-Fock) constrained version** of PD-KAN to force the AI to respect physical symmetries.

+### 2. The Engineering Challenge (K-FAC)
-While the mathematical foundation of PD-KAN successfully smooths the loss landscape, scaling this architecture to massive systems (e.g., Benzene) exposes a critical engineering bottleneck.
+While the mathematical foundation of PD-KAN successfully narrow the loss landscape, scaling this architecture to massive systems (e.g., Benzene) exposes a critical engineering bottleneck.

 Currently, for small-scale PoCs (like H2 dissociation), the geometrically smoothed landscape allows the model to converge rapidly using only **first-order optimization (Adam)**.

-**However, the official K-FAC optimizer in the upstream FermiNet repository is currently broken under recent JAX/XLA updates.** To unlock the true potential of FermiKAN on massive, highly correlated systems, the revival of second-order optimization (K-FAC) is an absolute necessity.
+**However, the official K-FAC optimizer in the upstream FermiNet repository is currently broken under recent JAX/XLA updates.** To unlock the potential of FermiKAN on massive, highly correlated systems, the revival of second-order optimization (K-FAC) is an absolute necessity.

-I am a theoretical physics student and have pushed the math as far as I can. **I am actively looking for JAX/XLA wizards to help revive K-FAC for this architecture.** PRs are highly welcome!
+I am an R&D researcher at a chemical manufacturer and have pushed the math as far as I can.
+**I am actively looking for:**
+1. **JAX/XLA wizards** to help revive K-FAC for this architecture.
+2. **Quantum Chemists & Physicists** to brainstorm and implement elegant physical constraints to cure the spin contamination cheat, as well as to identify and resolve any other unforeseen physical artifacts!

+PRs, forks, and discussions are highly welcome!

 ---